pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_create_update_apply.hbs.md

 ```
 </details>

 In the first section, the definition of workload is displayed.
-It's followed by a dialog box asking whether the workload should be created or updated.
-In the last section, if workload is created or updated, a couple of hints/suggestions are displayed about the next set of commands that may be used for a follow up.
+It's followed by a dialog box asking `whether the workload should be created or updated`.
+In the last section, if workload is created or updated, a couple of hints are displayed about the next set of commands that are used for a follow up.
 Each flag used in this example is explained in detail in the following section.

-## <a id='workload_apply_flags'></a> Workload Apply flags
+## <a id='workload-apply-flags'></a> Workload Apply flags

 ### <a id="apply-annotation"></a> `--annotation`

 Set the annotations to be applied to the workload, to specify more than one annotation set the flag multiple times.
-These annotations will be passed as parameters to be processed in the supply chain.
+These annotations are passed as parameters to be processed in the supply chain.
 <details><summary>Example</summary>

 ```bash